 This subsection provides advice when programming with function blocks.
-For an introduction to function blocks, refer to the Basic Control Software manual.
+For an introduction to function blocks, refer to the System 800xA, Control, AC 800M, Configuration (3BSE035980).

 Functions and Function Blocks

 There are a great number of predefined functions and function block types available in the Control Builder standard libraries.
 Note that library functions and function blocks are available in all five programming languages.
 The main differences between functions and function blocks are described below.